Last updated: July 18, 2022

 Grapefruit Parking Garage

 3 ChargePoint spots are on the 3rd level near the walkway to Disney Springs (east side of the garage).
-This garage is the furthest from Disney Springs, thus more likely to have more available stations.
+This garage is the furthest from Disney Springs, thus likely to have more available stations than the others.

 Walt Disney World Resort Hotels

 These are Disney owned hotels at the resort.
 Note that spots are technically only available for hotel guests, visitors of guests or those with dining reservations.
 Without one of these pre-requisites, you may be denied access to enter these parking areas.